yangshun/front-end-interview-handbook/README.md

 ### 👩‍💻 Coding Questions

 Coding questions are an entirely different ball game for Front End interviews.
-We tell you how to prepare for them (hint: not LeetCode).
+We tell you how to prepare for them (hint: not just LeetCode).

 [**Learn more**](https://frontendinterviewhandbook.com/build-user-interfaces/)